espressif/esp-idf/examples/openthread/ot_br/README.md

 I(8159) OPENTHREAD:[NOTE]-MLE-----: Role Detached -> Leader
 ```

-The device will automatically connect to the configured WiFi and Thread network and act as the border router.
+The device will automatically connect to the configured Wi-Fi and Thread network and act as the border router.

 ## Using the border agent feature